pulumi/docs/content/docs/intro/console/extensions/ci-cd-integration-assistant.md

 > If you would like to try this feature, [start a trial](https://app.pulumi.com/site/organizations/add) now
 > or contact us at sales@pulumi.com.

-The CI/CD integration assistant helps teams integrate their Pulumi stacks with both a version control system and a CI/CD service.
+The CI/CD integration assistant helps teams integrate their Pulumi stacks with both version control systems and CI/CD services.

 <!--more-->